RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ## Liquibase Changelog generation

-Suppose you want to create a report about your table container objects (similar to the metadata dump operation).
-In that case, you can choose in the navigator tree on your container - `Compare/Migrate` -> `Liquibase changelog` command.
+Suppose you want to create a report about the objects in your table container (similar to the metadata dump operation).
+In that case, you can select in the navigator tree on your container `Compare/Migrate` -> `Liquibase changelog` command.

 ![](images/ug/tools/schema_changelog_input.png)